jeftreece/dnamatch-tools/README.md

 Open-source tools providing capabilities for your DNA data from various DNA testing companies.

-This project provides simple tools for working with various raw DNA files for genetic genealogy.
+This project provides simple tools for working with various raw DNA and match list files for genetic genealogy.

 Goals:
 - open source license to promote sharing